followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxForm/1 Configuration/onEditorEnterKey.md

 ===========================================================================

 <!--shortDescription-->
-A handler for the [editorEnterKey](/Documentation/ApiReference/UI_Widgets/dxPopup/Events/#titleRendered) event.
+A function that is executed when the Enter key has been pressed while an editor is focused.
 <!--/shortDescription-->

 <!--fullDescription-->
-Assign a function to perform a custom action after a user presses the Enter key when an editor is focused.

 <!--/fullDescription-->
 <!--typeFunctionParamName1-->e<!--/typeFunctionParamName1-->
 <!--typeFunctionParamType1-->Object<!--/typeFunctionParamType1-->